Bundesliga restart blow as Dresden squad placed in 14-day quarantine | Malay Mail

 In the top flight, defending champions Bayern Munich resume with a four-point lead over Borussia Dortmund.

-The Bundesliga wants to complete the last nine rounds of matches before June 30 to secure around €300 million (US$325 million) in television money. — AFP
+The Bundesliga wants to complete the last nine rounds of matches before June 30 to secure around €300 million (RM1.4 billion) in television money. — AFP